connorchency/Taming-the-Peak/README.md

 ### Description

 Our Goal is to explore the relationship/pattern between energy consumption and external temperature conditions, to help predict and manage the future of energy distribution and placate energy demand.
 Our Motivation: nncreasing energy consumption is one of the major contributors to greenhouse gases causing Climate Change.
-According to United Nations Environment Programme residential and commercial buildings consume approximately 60% of the world’s electricity and about 40% of global energy1.
+According to United Nations Environment Programme residential and commercial buildings consume approximately 60% of the world’s electricity and about 40% of global energy.
 Therefore, it is critical to understand the consumption patterns and factors impacting it.